 What is Gastritis / Duodenitis?

-These conditions can occur in anyone and may be either acute or chronic.
+These conditions can occur in anyone and any age, and may be either acute or chronic.
 Gastritis and duodenitis generally do not cause serious side effects and are curable with lifestyle changes and medications.

 Symptoms of Gastritis / Duodenitis